secoats/oats_notes/ssh.md

 Now users on the TARGET can visit `http://localhost:10080` and they will see the web server running on `http://10.1.1.42:80`.

-Please note that the remote forward permissions are determined by the SSH config for the TARGET SSH server.
+Please note that the remote forward permissions are determined by the SSH config of the TARGET SSH server.
 In the `/etc/ssh/sshd_config` of the TARGET you need to set `GatewayPorts yes` in order to bind a port globally (wildcard 0.0.0.0).
 Changing that config usually requires root access on TARGET.

 When bound to 0.0.0.0, then anybody in the nework can visit `http://10.1.1.99:10080` in order to access the web server running on `http://10.1.1.42:80`.